-Dr. Labro is an award-winning teacher and researcher.
+D r.
+Labro is an award-winning teacher and researcher.
 She received the Impact on Management Accounting Practice Award three times – in 2011, 2013 and 2014 – from the American Institute of Certified Public Accountants and the Chartered Institute of Management Accountants.
-She also received the 2011 Notable Contributions to the Management Accounting Literature Award and the 2007 Best Management Accounting paper award at the American Accounting Association conference.
-She received the 2017 Weatherspoon Award for Excellence in PhD Teaching and the 2016 Core Faculty Champion in Sustainability Award at UNC Kenan-Flagler, and the 2006 London School of Economics Teaching Prize.
+She received the 2019 Weatherspoon Award for Excellence in MBA Teaching, 2018 Bullard Award for Research Impact, 2017 Weatherspoon Award for Excellence in PhD Teaching, 2016 Core Faculty Champion in Sustainability Award at UNC Kenan-Flagler, 2011 Notable Contributions to the Management Accounting Literature Award, 2007 Best Management Accounting Paper Award at the American Accounting Association conference, and 2006 London School of Economics Teaching Prize.

 She has published extensively in top journals, including The Accounting Review, Journal of Accounting Research, Journal of Accounting and Economics, Management Science, Manufacturing & Service Operations Management and Production and Operations Management.
-She is a senior editor at Production and Operations Management (POM) for its POM-Accounting Interface.
-She is the incoming senior editor at the Journal of Management Accounting Research (2019-21).
+She is the senior editor at the Journal of Management Accounting Research, and a senior editor at Production and Operations Management (POM) for its POM-Accounting Interface.
 She serves on the editorial boards of The Accounting Review, Contemporary Accounting Research, Journal of Management Accounting Research, European Accounting Review and Management Accounting Research.

 Dr. Labro’s work has received research funding from the Chartered Institute of Management Accountants in the U.K. and the Institute of Management Accountants in the U.S.

 A dual American-Belgian national, she is fluent in Dutch/Flemish and conversational in French and German, with notions of Italian and Danish.